User’s Guide : EViews Fundamentals : EViews Databases : Foreign Format Databases

 https://www.ncdc.noaa.gov/cdo-web/webservices/v2#datasets

-EViews offers a custom interface to NOAA data.
-To open the NOAA database, select File/Open Database… from the main EViews menu, then select National Oceanic And Atmospheric Administration from the Database/File type dropdown menu:
+To access the NOAA database, choose File/Open Database from the main EViews menu, and then select National Oceanic and Atmospheric Administration from the Database/File type drop down menu.

-Use of the NOAA service is free but requires registration.
-The first time you attempt to open the database you will be asked to enter an API Key obtained from the National Oceanic And Atmospheric Administration:
+When opening the NOAA database for the first time, you'll be asked to enter an API Key obtained from the National Oceanic and Atmospheric Administration.

 Click on Browse to open the custom NOAA window: